 Airport lounges without the price tag

-This is the most straightforward way to free airport lounge access.
+This is the most straightforward way to free or cheap airport lounge access.
 There are plenty of cards that offer a couple of lounge accesses a year, plus the usual sign up bonuses and other perks.
 There are a few things to consider other than which offers you the best value, such as which airport lounges around the world you’ll realistically be going to.
 If you’re a frequent flyer to a foreign airport then you may want to look out for a card that offers you lounge-sanctuary on the return leg of your trip.
 But for most of us, it’s the outward journey, the airport we’ll be using most, you’ll want included.
 Below are a few examples of cards that offer a range of lounge access worldwide.

 The Amex Preferred Rewards Gold* card: a good starter pack choice for airport lounge access.
 The annual fee of £140 is waved in the first year (you receive 20,000 reward points) and you’re granted access to over 700 lounges at major airports worldwide, like the Aspire lounge at Heathrow’s Terminal 5, whether you spend on the card or not.
 There’s a whole host of other perks from referring friends, to travel insurance and car hire discounts.

 The American Express Platinum card: The annual fee is high at £450 but consider the perks first.
 You get a generous 30,000 membership points if you sign up (35,000 if you know someone who can refer you) and you’ll receive two priority pass cards to 700 lounges that also includes the likes of the Aspire Lounge in Heathrow’s terminal as well as Plaza Premium lounges in T2 and T4.Time your acquirement of this card right – by which we mean for an extra special trip – and use the discounts on luxury hotels, travel insurance for medical and car hire.